e2eSolutionArchitect/academy/bootcamp/aws/aws-sagemaker-ai-ml-5days.md

 - An industry standard project will be assigned during second-last week of the Role-based training program
 - Candidates have to submit the project one day before the last class of the role-based training program
 - Document and submit the project as per the guidelines mentioned [here]
-- Feedback, Comments, and grading will be shared and discussed during the last class of role-based program
+- Feedback, Comments, and grading will be shared and discussed during the last class of the role-based program
 -